mrkamel/search_flip/README.md

 end
 ```

-Generally, aggregation results returned by ElasticSearch Server are wrapped in
+Generally, aggregation results returned by ElasticSearch are wrapped in a
-a `SearchFlip::Result`, which wraps a `Hashie::Mash`such that you can access
+`SearchFlip::Result`, which wraps a `Hashie::Mash`such that you can access them
-them via:
+via:

 ```ruby
 query.aggregations(:username)["mrkamel"].revenue.value
 ```

-Still, if you want to get the raw aggregations returned by ElasticSearch Server,
+Still, if you want to get the raw aggregations returned by ElasticSearch,
 access them without supplying any aggregation name to `#aggregations`:

 ```ruby